Dry Stacked Block Construction SBC

 The SBC is sprayed onto the wall and then is troweled for desired results.
 You will achieve a smooth surface or a patterned surface.
 I prefer a smooth surface which I later painted.
 You can leave the cured surface white if you like.
 See our video demonstrating the troweling.

 This structure in the picture above has the blocks hidden for a pleasing surface white coating on the outside walls.
 This SBC is waterproof once fully cured which takes about 30-days depending upon the applied thickness and the outside humidity.
+After 4-hours, rain will not affect this SBC in most home environments.
 Additional info about SBC.

 Completed house as referenced in the book.